Tree Planting 101 – Know the Basics

 • Staking the tree

-• The trunk will grow stronger quicker if staking can be avoided due to the extra stimuli caused be the wind movement.
+• The trunk will grow stronger, quicker, if staking can be avoided due to the extra stimuli from wind movement.
 Trees in a windy location require staking, which should be done with 2-3 t-posts placed 2-3ft from the trunk and a wide tie material.
-Do not tie in such a way that the tree becomes constricted, and remove stakes after one year.
+Do not tie the tree so tightly that it becomes constricted, and remove the stakes after one year.

 • Mulching and watering